sadads1337/fit-gl/README.md

 Qt based demo project to demonstrate how to use and implement basic 3D graphics features.
 No optimizations exists.
 Use only for educational purposes.

+## Purposes

+Student submission is the main goal of this repository.
+Do not use this code in production!!!

 ## Requirements

 - git [https://git-scm.com](https://git-scm.com);